infinity0/msg-notes/causal/04-state.rst

 General merge
 =============

+TODO: describe our requirement/assumption that nodes are not ancestors of each other.
+If they are, then lca calculations will detect this and abort.

 We assume there is some 3-way merge for our state data type::

     3-way-merge(o: state, a: state, b: state) -> state